 "Our guests can make any occasion special by enjoying a glass of this delicate, yet complex, wine."

-Britannia Hotel will marking the occasion of the 150 year jubilee, with the launch of a luxurious coffee table book.
-Written by publisher Sverre Nyrønning, the book will be in both English and Norwegian, dealing with the hotel's rich history, from 1870 to the grand reopening of the hotel in 2019, and examining how it stands today.
-The book will be bound by 150 different covers, a limited edition print run of 1870 copies, all hand-signed.
+Britannia Hotel marked the occasion of the 150 year jubilee, with the launch of a luxurious coffee table book.
+Written by publisher Sverre Nyrønning, the book is in English and Norwegian, dealing with the hotel's rich history, from 1870 to the grand reopening of the hotel in 2019, and examining how it stands today.
+The publication included a special limited edition, with 150 different covers, with a print run of 1870 copies, all hand-signed.

 Britannia is a house of influence, which has not only shaped the history of Trondheim, but also been a meeting place of international importance.
 The hotel has had the privilege of hosting everything from international royalty to business travellers, from politicians to 19th century 'Salmon Lords' (British aristocrats who travelled for weeks to fish in Trondelag's stunning rivers).

 For 150 years, Britannia Hotel has been the cornerstone of the local community in Trondheim, a meeting place suitable for royal events as well as everyday conversations.